King Kong vs. Godzilla: Plot

 The JSDF digs a large pit laden with explosives and poison gas and lures Godzilla into it, but Godzilla is unharmed.
 They next string up a barrier of power lines around the city filled with 1,000,000 volts of electricity, which proves effective against Godzilla.
-Kong approaches Tokyo and tears through the power lines, feeding off the electricity, which seems to make him stronger.
+Kong approaches Tokyo and tears through the power lines, feeding off the electricity, which seems to make Kong stronger.
 Kong then enters Tokyo and captures Fumiko, Sakurai's sister, taking her to the National Diet Building which he then scales.
 The JSDF launches capsules full of vaporised Farolacton juice, which puts Kong to sleep, and rescue Fumiko.
 The JSDF decides to transport Kong via balloons to Godzilla, in hopes that they will kill each other.

-The next morning, Kong is deployed by helicopter next to Godzilla at the summit of Mount Fuji and the two engage in battle.
+The next morning, Kong is deployed by helicopters next to Godzilla at the summit of Mount Fuji and the two engage in battle.
 Godzilla initially has the advantage, dazing Kong with a devastating dropkick and repeated tail blows to his head.
-Godzilla attempts to burn Kong to death by using his atomic breath to set fire to the foliage around Kong's body.
+Godzilla attempts to burn Kong to death by using its atomic breath to set fire to the foliage around Kong's body.
 A bolt of lightning from thunder clouds strikes Kong, reviving him and charging him up, and the battle resumes.
 Godzilla and King Kong fight their way down the mountain and into Atami, where the two monsters destroy Atami Castle while trading blows, before falling off a cliff together into Sagami Bay.
-After a brief underwater battle, only Kong resurfaces from the water, victorious, and he swims back toward his home island.
-There is no sign of Godzilla, but the JSDF speculates that it is possible he survived.
+After a brief underwater battle, only Kong resurfaces from the water, and he swims back toward his home island.
+There is no sign of Godzilla, but the JSDF speculates that it may have survived.